kushshrestha01/data-structures-and-algorithms/401-code-challenges/README/Linked-List(kth_from_end).md

 Writing a method for the Linked List class which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.

 ## Challenge Description
-1. A method size is used to calculate the length of the Linked List. <br/>
+1. A method size was created and used to calculate the length of the Linked List. <br/>
 2. A method linkedList then which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list. . <br/>

 ## Approach & Efficiency